 Curriculum and Instruction (including Science Education Option) (M.Ed.) - Advanced Program

-Curriculum and Instruction: Mathematics Education Concentration (M.Ed.) - Advanced Program
+Curriculum and Instruction: Mathematics Education Option (M.Ed.) - Advanced Program

-Curriculum and Instruction-Option: Special Education (M.Ed.) - Advanced Program
+Curriculum and Instruction: Applied Behavior Analysis and Education (M.Ed.) - Advanced Program

 The purpose of the Educational Administration Program is to develop individuals and teams who will guide educational opportunities in our region in the 21st century.
 The program is designed to meet the needs of experienced practitioners who seek to broaden and deepen their professional knowledge and to expand the contributions they can make to education.

 Each candidate for the degree in Educational Administration is required to complete at least three years full time, successful employment in a Pre-K-12 setting.

 The M.Ed.
 Education Administration, Higher Education Option is a thirty credit program which focuses on policy and practice in Higher Education.
 Some courses offered on campus and some online, providing the flexibility for working professionals to complete the degree in a timely and convenient manner.
 Applicants to the program must be working or interning at an institution of higher education.
 They must have an undergraduate degree from an accredited institution which has been earned with a minimum grade point average of 3.0.

 The Master of Education Degree in Reading and Language is a thirty credit program designed to provide the necessary course work to continue the education of licensed teachers.